GURPS Traveller: History

-Fourth edition GURPS
+GURPS fourth edition

-The core GURPS ruleset was updated to a streamlined version with the August 2004 release of its fourth edition.
+In August 2004, the fourth edition GURPS ruleset was released.
 In February, 2006, Steve Jackson Games released GURPS Traveller: Interstellar Wars.
-This book includes updated versions of the most essential mechanics found in the third edition books, including system generation, starship construction, starship combat, and interstellar trade.
+It included updated versions of the mechanics found in the previous edition, including system generation, starship construction, starship combat, interstellar trade, and a new setting.

-The book also presents a new setting.
-Prior books in the GURPS Traveller line were set in an alternate timeline of the Third Imperium where the Rebellion did not take place - around the year 1120 (since the founding of the Imperium).
-GURPS Traveller: Interstellar Wars is set almost 2500 years prior to the founding of the Third Imperium, with a default year of A.D.
+While GURPS Traveller was set in an alternate timeline of the Third Imperium, GURPS Traveller: Interstellar Wars is set almost 2500 years prior to the founding of the Third Imperium, with a default year of A.D.
 2170.
 The humans from Earth finally invent a faster-than-light drive for their space ships.
 They soon make first-contact with extraterrestrial aliens, and those aliens are human.
-The Interstellar Wars was intended as a much more dynamic campaign setting than the essentially static background of the Third Imperium offered in previous GURPS Traveller publications.